DoDAO-io/dodao-solidity-course/generated/explanations/expression_control.md

 Break is a keyword which is used to break or terminate the running loop.
 It is a very useful keyword.
 In some situation we need to terminate the loop after a certain condition is met in that case we may use
 `break` keyword.
 Break keyword is used inside loops mostly with if/else statements.
 When compiler encounters break keyword it jumps out of the loop.

-example showing the usage of break keyword
+Example showing the usage of break keyword
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.5;